opendocsg/slw-judgments-backfill/2011_SGHC_203/report.md

 **Legal principles**

-29     There must be strong compelling reasons before a court will consider the exercise of its discretion to vacate trial dates – _Su Sh-Hsyu v Wee Yue Chew_ [2007] 3 SLR(R) 673 at [39].
+29     There must be strong compelling reasons before a court will consider the exercise of its discretion to vacate trial dates – _Su Sh-Hsyu v Wee Yue Chew_ <span class="citation">[2007] 3 SLR(R) 673</span> at [39].

-30     As regards the granting of “unless” orders, they may be granted if there is a history of failure to comply with other orders – _Hytec Information Systems Ltd v Coventry City Council_ [1997] 1 WLR 1666 at 1677 G-H, cited with approval by the Court of Appeal in _Syed Mohamed Abdul Muthaliff and another v Arjan Bhisham Chotrani_ [1999] 1 SLR(R) 361 at [14].
+30     As regards the granting of “unless” orders, they may be granted if there is a history of failure to comply with other orders – _Hytec Information Systems Ltd v Coventry City Council_ [1997] 1 WLR 1666 at 1677 G-H, cited with approval by the Court of Appeal in _Syed Mohamed Abdul Muthaliff and another v Arjan Bhisham Chotrani_ <span class="citation">[1999] 1 SLR(R) 361</span> at [14].

 **Whether JRO needed legal advice to comply with the Present Directions**